qupath/qupath-docs/docs/deep/wsinfer.md

 :::{admonition} Cite the paper!
 :class: warning
-If you use WSInfer and/or this extension in a publication, please make sure to cite our preprint at <https://arxiv.org/abs/2309.04631>
+If you use WSInfer and/or this extension in a publication, please make sure to cite our paper at <https://doi.org/10.1038/s41698-024-00499-9>.

+Kaczmarzyk, J.R., O’Callaghan, A., Inglis, F. et al. Open and reusable deep learning for pathology with WSInfer and QuPath. *npj Precis.
+Onc.* **8**, 9 (2024). https://doi.org/10.1038/s41698-024-00499-9

+(And if you use it in combination with QuPath, be sure to [cite the QuPath paper too!](citing))
 :::

 ## Requirements